 These two staircase definitions, taken together, are similar to that of a bookcase, which is a case or structure containing/supporting bookshelves.
 You can think of a staircase as a stairway held by a case, where each tread in a staircase is like a shelf in a bookcase.
 Staircases are structures that usually exist inside buildings, or are attached to them.
 A typical wooden two-story home staircase is really just a tall bookcase that is built at an angle, instead of vertical, so that the ‘bookshelves’ are offset, and serve as the steps.
 Note the brown wooden treads in the diagram above and to the right, there are no separate risers in the staircase, where the case itself, acts as the risers for the treads.
 Those three structural case elements holding the treads are called stringers.
 Although most staircases are wooden and indoor, there are a few outdoor woodenb staircases.
 Here is a video of a staircase on Eldred St, with 196 wooden steps, which is your reward for climbing a 33% grade to get there!

 1: a vertical shaft in which stairs are located

 Stairwells are really a subset of staircases, set in a shaft or building interior, typically with stair flights alternating directions, or wrapping around in a square helix, like the one in the photo at right, to stay within the well.
 Think of the stairs we walk in multi-story buildings; those are stairwells.
 So a stairwell is a staircase inside a well (or shaft).
 Sometimes a stairwell will exist along the outside side of a building, or even along the face of a steep drop, where the structure, usually 4 corner support beams, instead of being in a shaft or well, are free-standing.

-Here is a video of a 104 step stairwell on the California State University at Long Beach (CSULB) campus in the Psychology building going up from the basement to the 4th floor.
+Here is a video of a trip down an 81 step stairwell on the California State University at Long Beach (CSULB) campus in the Hall of Science building going down from the 3rd floor to the basement.

 So how are stairways, staircases and stairwells related?